Reclaimed parquet flooring

 Columbian Pine (Pseudotsuga menziesii)

-Columbian Pine is also known as Douglas Fir or Oregon Pine.
-The Columbian part refers to British Columbia in Canada.
-This abundant timber is widely grown in North America i.e. Canada and United States.
+Columbian Pine known as Douglas Fir, as well as Oregon Pine.
+It refers to British Columbia in Canada.
+It is an abundant timber, widely grown in North America i.e. Canada and United States.
 Named after Scottish botanist David Douglas, although the scientific name is for Archibald Menzies, who first described the tree in the 1790s.

 It is a medium weight softwood almost comparable in resistance to wear with pitch pine, although it will bruise when dented.
-Pre-drilling is recommended for all fixings as it has a tendency to split.
-It is of course used for top quality joinery and construction and is well suited for parquet flooring when quarter-sawn.
-You can buy Columbian Pine here.
+Softer pine has a tendency to split.
+For all fixing types, we recommend pre-drilling.
+This wood is well suited for parquet flooring.